hongyuanjia/eplusr/README.md

 Parsing an IDF file requires the IDD data of that version, which serves as the schema.
 Usually, when you try to edit an IDF file, the corresponding EnergyPlus is likely to be installed already.
-If that EnergyPlus is installed in standard location (`C:/EnergyPlusVX-X-0` on Windows, `/usr/local/EnergyPlus-X-Y-0` on Linux and `/Applications/EnergyPlus-X-Y-0` on MacOS), eplusr is able to find it and use the `Energy+.idd` file distributed with that release to parse the input IDF file.
-The IDD file will be parsed and an `Idd` object will be created and cached.
-That `Idd` object will be reused whenever parsing IDF files with same version.
+If that EnergyPlus is installed in standard location (`C:/EnergyPlusVX-Y-0` on Windows, `/usr/local/EnergyPlus-X-Y-0` on Linux and `/Applications/EnergyPlus-X-Y-0` on MacOS), eplusr is able to find it and use the `Energy+.idd` file distributed with that release to parse the input IDF file.
+The IDD file will be parsed first and an `Idd` object will be created and cached.
+That `Idd` object will be reused whenever parsing IDF files with that version.
 For more details, please see `?use_idd` and `?idd`.

 Sometimes you may just want to edit the model without installing the whole EnergyPlus software.
 You can just download the IDD file of that